tonikelope/coronapoker/README.md

 <p align="center"><img src="panoptes.png" height="500"></p>

 Although CoronaPoker's game logic is open-source, the native source code for the Panoptes C library remains strictly closed-source.
 In endpoint security, Security by Obscurity is a necessary and non-negotiable layer of Defense in Depth.
-Obfuscated, pre-compiled binaries are provided for supported OS architectures to prevent attackers from analyzing the security boundaries.
+Obfuscated, pre-compiled binaries are provided for supported OS (Windows, Linux y Mac) architectures to prevent attackers from analyzing the security boundaries.

 </div>